PatrykFlama/UWr/Sem2/AI/Lista 1.5/README.md

 ## Problem 4
-To solve that problem explicitly we can directly calculate with how many cofigurations can blotter win.
+To solve that problem explicitly we can directly calculate with how many cofigurations can blotter win.\
+That is:
+* Straight flush
+* Four of a kind
+* Full house
+* Flush
+* Straight
+* Three of a kind
+* Two pair
+* One pair
+* High card

+And we just have to count all card configurations that represent those configurations (both for botter and figurant).

 ## Problem 5